koengr/QCforBusiness/_essentials/applications-overview.md

 concrete, according to [a
 recent](https://arxiv.org/abs/1905.09749) paper, a plausible quantum computer could factor the required 2048-bit number in roughly 8 hours (and using approximately 20 million imperfect qubits).
-The authors had to make several assumptions about what a future quantum computer would look like, and did so in a very prudent way: picking realistic properties of prospective hardware, and using the most up-to-date knowledge of error correction and compiling.
 Note that future breakthroughs will likely further reduce the stated time and qubit requirements.